pixelhandler/vagrant-dev-env/www/README.md

 Update your /etc/hosts file, add: `192.168.50.4 precise64` the vagrant/virtual box will use http://precise64/ or http://192.168.50.4/ for the www root.

-Now you should have /vagrant/www/app and vagrant/www/test directories this is where we will write some code in.

 ## Scoring Bowling

 ![Complete game][10frames]